HornetBlack/wl_stupid/README.md

 As it doesn't dynamically accept wl_output objects correctly, hot plugging screens may not work well.
 Although I suspect that the only problem is that window cannot be bigger than the first output is was told about.
-(Which should be hand
+(Which should be handled well)

 ## Todo ##